- Do you hope for vibrant churches?

 This pathway addresses barriers of the overall cost of education and reduces the length of time required to complete a pastoral leadership degree, five years instead of eight.
 This pathway also provides college access to the ministry profession for underrepresented and minoritized students.
 We are committed to significantly reducing debt for the student when entering candidacy, seminary, and then ministry.

 Following admission to Augsburg University, students will complete an application and interview for admission into the Public Church Scholars (PCS) five year pathway.
 Students accepted to the PCS cohort are eligible to receive the Regents Scholarship, which is a minimum of $18,500.
 This award is not stackable with other merit scholarships.
 Accepted students will also receive an additional PCS scholarship ($1,500–2,500) that is renewable as long as students are enrolled in the PCS pathway and are in good academic standing.
 Students in the PCS cohort will also receive financial aid for seminary tuition in their third, fourth, and fifth years.

 - We prioritize additional aid for students who have a demonstrated need and receive the Federal Pell grant.

 - 98% of Augsburg students receive financial aid that includes both grants and scholarships.

-- Students in the PCS cohort will also experience a paid internship during four (4) years of the pathway.
+- Students in the PCS cohort will also experience four years of part-time, paid contextual learning and internship in a congregation

-Do you know a young person called to ministry?
-If so, nominate them now and we will follow up about the Public Church Scholars pathway.
-Thank you for identifying leaders for the church.Nominate a Young Leader
+Do you know a young person with gifts for ministry?
+Nominate them now and our team will follow up with them about the Public Church Scholars pathway.
+Thank you for identifying leaders with gifts for leadership in the church.Nominate a Young Leader

 Adrienne Kuchler Eldridge ’02